Zoryna/mental-health-proposal/README.md

 A Loyola University Chicago Spring 2019 Independent Study (COMP 398) with Dr. Nicholas Hayward.

-This project will be a website based on a fictional proposal on mental health that I wrote for my Scientific and Technical Communications course (COMP 250).
+This project is a website based on a fictional proposal on mental health that I wrote for my Scientific and Technical Communications course (COMP 250).

 The company, occupation roles, and budget were fictional for the purpose of the assignment, however the qualifications are realistic.